Vilvec/Hello-World/README.md

 Now in 2020, I'll give it another shot and started a proper bootcamp - somehow that seems to be a common starting ground.
 So, with the help of the app brewery, I hope to develop a comprehensive understanding and dive into parts of the backend as well.

+Update on 2022: Well.
+I do understand MongoDB, Server, Express.js, Mongoose, Node.js.
+It's still pretty basic, but I'm getting there.
+Summer kept me from diving deeper as real life had quite a few surprises waiting for me.
+Time to get back into some coding again.